shopware/docs/guides/plugins/apps/administration/add-custom-modules.md

 Creating custom modules takes place at the `<admin>` section of your `manifest.xml`.
 Take a look at the [Manifest Reference](../../../../resources/references/app-reference/manifest-reference) You can add any amount of custom modules by adding new `<module>` elements to your manifest.

-To configure your module you can set it up with with some additional attributes.
+To configure your module, you can set it up with with some additional attributes.

 * `name` \(required\): The technical name of the module.
 This is the name your module is referenced with.
 * `parent` \(required\): The Administration navigation id of the menu item that serves as the parent menu item.